 Absent the weirdness, Chico would just be another rural Nor Cal city.
 Only mini-malls and party bars would make Chico a dull city.
 We need weirdness of all stripes, and with our annual Keep Chico Weird issue, plus the Keep Chico Weird Art Show, the Chico News & Review celebrates them all—the bright and colorful people, places and organizations that make Chico …“Chico.”

-Chico needs you.
-And the Chico News & Review wants to celebrate your strange, freaky, bizarre, unique approach to making art!
-Submissions are now being accepted for the sixth annual Keep Chico Weird Art Show.
-(No talent show this year, but we are looking for a few performers to entertain the weirdos during the reception, March 2.)
+Chico needs you again.
+The Chico News & Review is once again planning to celebrate your strange, freaky, bizarre, unique approach to making art!
+Submissions are now being accepted for the seventh annual Keep Chico Weird Art Show, happening March 19-22 at the 1078 Galley.

 Send submissions to firstname.lastname@example.org.
 Selected entrants will be notified within a week or so from the deadline.

 Deadline for submissions is Feb.
 28, 2020.